luizsistemas/VanillaPaginateBootstrap/README.md

-# VanillaPaginateBootstrap
+# Vanilla Paginate Bootstrap 5

-Vanilla Paginate Bootstrap 5
+Paginate with Javascript Vanilla and Bootstrap 5.